AlabamaASRL/asset_asrl/doc/tutorials/ReentryExample.rst

 With preliminaries completed we can now solve the problem.
 We first construct our ode and phase object, and use a 64 LGL3 segments to discretize the problem.
 We then enforce our known initial conditions as a boundary value constraint at  PhaseReg.Front.
 Next, we apply the given bounds on our states and controls as path constraints and also place the specified upper bound on the final time.
-Last, we enforce the terminal condtions on altitude velocity and blank at the back of the trajectory, and then specify that the objective is to minimze deltatheta*-1.
+Last, we enforce the terminal conditions on altitude velocity and blank at the back of the trajectory, and then specify that the objective is to minimize deltatheta*-1.
 This is equivalent to maximizing deltatheta.
-Given our rather poor initialguess for this problem, PSIOPT is invoked in solve_optimize mode, so that it first finds a feasible solution satisfting all constraitns before minimizing the objective.
-Furthmore, we enable the line-search during the optimize phase as an extra safe-gaurd.
+Given our rather poor initial guess for this problem, PSIOPT is invoked in solve_optimize mode, so that it first finds a feasible solution satisfying all constraints before minimizing the objective.
+Furthermore, we enable the line-search during the optimize phase as an extra safe-guard.

 .. code-block:: python